ssvassiliev/Summer_School_OpenMP/_episodes/01-intro_to_openMP.md

 For an overview of the past, present and future of the OpenMP read the paper ["The Ongoing Evolution of OpenMP"](https://ieeexplore.ieee.org/document/8434208).

 ## OpenMP Execution Model

+The philosophy of OpenMP is to not sacrifice ease of coding and maintenance in the name of performance.

 - OpenMP programs realizes parallelism through the use of threads.
 Recollect that a thread is the smallest unit of computing that can be scheduled by an operating system.
 In other words a thread is a subroutine that can be scheduled to run autonomously.
 Threads exist within the resources of a single process.
 Without the process, they cease to exist.
 - OpenMP offers the programmer full control over parallelization.
 It is an explicit, not automatic programming model.
 - OpenMP uses the so-called fork-join model of parallel execution: